davidedc/livecodelab/docs/language-intro.md

 ```

-";" can also be omitted between commands
+";" is not used
 -----------
 Instead of writing...
 ```
 box; move; line; move; peg; move
 ```
-... one can just write:
+... one can just chain together the commands like so
 ```
 box move line move peg move
 ```
+for this reason, semicolons are actually prohibited in livecodelab.
+They add significant complexity for the parser for not much benefit (we used none outside of strings comments and regexes in the LiveCodeLab source).

 "times"
 ------